PrzemyslawSwiderski/terraform-gradle-plugin/README.md

 Simple Gradle plugin to wrap [Terraform](https://www.terraform.io/) executable as tasks.

-By using this plugin there is no need to download and install terraform client.
+By using this plugin, there is no need to download and install a terraform client.
 Downloading Terraform executable and unpacking is done by `terraformSetup` task.
-All major operating systems such as Linux, Windows, Mac OS are supported.
+All major operating systems such as Linux, Windows, macOS are supported.

 ## Requirements